WORK WITH ME

 One to one sessions

 I work with individuals both in person, in London and Cornwall, and online, via Zoom or Skype.
 The therapeutic relationship is important so i offer an initial free 30 minute session to see if we can work together.
-If we do decide to continue then my fees are £65 per one hour session for all appointments except in person appointments in London which are £120 per session.
+If we do decide to continue then my fee is £65 per one hour session.

 If you have any questions or would like to schedule and appointment please contact me.